CommunitySolidServer/CommunitySolidServer/config/util/README.md

 Which locking mechanism to use to for example prevent 2 write simultaneous write requests.
 * *memory*: Uses an in-memory locking mechanism.
 * *redis*: Uses a Redis store for locking.
+* *debug-void*: No locking mechanism, does not prevent simultaneous read/writes.

 ## Variables
 Various variables used by other options.